justynroberts/PDdemoGenerator/README.md

 # 🌟 Service Graph Generator

 This tool generates PagerDuty service graphs from CSV files using Terraform.
-Based on original code by Tom Bryant (PagerDuty Professional Services), enhanced to include a Python service architecture generator.
+Based on original code by James Pickles (https://github.com/pdt-jpickles), enhanced to include a Python service architecture generator.

 ## 🎯 Prerequisites